Introduction

 Lower Labor Costs for Metal Procurement

-Vietnam’s labor costs for precision machining are significantly lower than in China, the US, and Europe.
-Businesses that outsource metal procurement to Vietnam can expect to save up to 40% on wages while maintaining high production standards.
-Compared to China, where wages have steadily increased, Vietnam remains a cost-effective alternative.
+Vietnam’s labor costs for precision machining are much lower than in China, the US, and Europe.
+Companies outsourcing metal procurement to Vietnam can save up to 40% on wages while still meeting strict quality requirements.
+Unlike China, where wages have risen steadily, Vietnam continues to offer a cost-effective alternative.

 Reduced Overhead and Production Expenses